Will the Cavaliers cover the spread vs. the Magic? Promo Codes, Betting Trends, Records ATS

 Cavaliers Betting Records & Stats

-- Cleveland's 20 games this season have gone over this contest's total of 222.5 points 11 times.
+- Cleveland has combined with its opponent to score more than 225.5 points in 11 of 22 games this season.

-- Cleveland has an average total of 222.0 in its matchups this year, 0.5 fewer points than this game's over/under.
+- The average over/under for Cleveland's outings this season is 221.9, 3.6 fewer points than this game's point total.

-- Cleveland has been the favorite in 13 games this season and won seven (53.8%) of those contests.
+- The Cavaliers have come away with four wins in the seven contests they have been listed as the underdogs in this season.

-- Cleveland has a record of 4-1 when it's favored by -190 or more by oddsmakers this season.
+- Cleveland has a record of 4-1 when it is set as the underdog by +110 or more by oddsmakers this season.

-- The implied probability of a win from the Cavaliers, based on the moneyline, is 65.5%.
+- Sportsbooks have implied with the moneyline set for this matchup that Cleveland has a 47.6% chance of pulling out a win.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!